NiklasBorglund/niklasnotes-blog/posts/weekly-notes-2025-08-04.md

 ﻿---
-title: "Weekly Notes (Aug 04 – Aug 10): TODO!"
+title: "Weekly Notes (Aug 04 – Aug 10): Mafia Returns to the Old Country and Puzzle Perfection by Managing Expectations"
 slug: "weekly-notes-2025-08-04"
 date: "2025-08-12"
 category: "Weekly Notes"
-description: "TODO!!"
+description: "Mafia returns with familiar issues, while smaller games like Is This Seat Taken? show how to nail expectations.
+Plus performance problems continue to plague major releases."
-tags: ["Weekly Notes", "Steam Releases", "Steam Trends", "Game Industry", "Early Access", "Game Development"]
+tags: ["Weekly Notes", "Steam Releases", "Steam Trends", "Game Industry", "Early Access", "Game Development", "Mafia: The Old Country", "GUNTOUCHABLES", "Is This Seat Taken?", "A Few Quick Matches", "Heretic + Hexen", "Performance Issues", "Expectation Management"]
 image: "https://media.githubusercontent.com/media/NiklasBorglund/niklasnotes-blog/main/posts/weekly-notes-2025-08-04/hero.jpg"
 ---

-TODO!
+This week Mafia: The Old Country returned with the series' signature storytelling but familiar technical problems.
+Meanwhile, games like Is This Seat Taken? and Heretic + Hexen showed how to deliver exactly what players expect - whether that's cozy puzzles or polished remasters.

+Performance issues continue to plague major releases, but the smaller titles prove that getting the basics right still matters most.

 ---